 Finally, these individuals with high potential can be developed specifically for key positions that may open up or appear in an organization and be a core function of business success in the future.
 Strategic positioning of these employees against projected future needs can put an organization well ahead of the competition.

-Potential can be defined as the ability to advance, to perform highly, and to become a key driver of high performance by others within an organization.
+Potential can be defined as the ability to advance, perform highly, and become a key driver of high performance by others within an organization.
 How can leadership be defined within this framework, and talent spotting deployed to identify individuals who can make great leaders?

 Individuals who act like leaders when not already in leadership roles are primary targets, but standing out by taking charge isn’t the only hallmark of a potential leader.
 Employees can act like leaders simply by participating in a variety of projects outside their own core competencies, redefining their own values and abilities, and creating strong networks outside of their own narrow sphere of influence.

 [See Filling Your Candidate Pipeline With Quality Candidates: A Look at Crosschq Recruit]

 Potential leaders show individual traits and abilities which can often be identified through the use of standardized tests and assessment tools and confirmed by work history and performance reports.